-- Giving invoice to the customers which involve recording the sales and accounts receivables in the books of accounts.
+- Giving invoices to the customers involves recording the sales and accounts receivables in the books of accounts.

-- Receiving an invoice from the suppliers which involves recording inventory and accounts payable.
+- Receiving an invoice from the suppliers involves recording inventory and accounts payable.

-- Distributing salary or wage payments to the employees which involve recording salary expense and cash outflow.
+- Distributing salary or wage payments to the employees involve recording salary expense and cash outflow.

-- Summarizing the financial status of a company by paring financial statements of the company by compiling and analyzing the accounting information.
+- Summarize the company’s financial status by paring financial statements of the company by compiling and analyzing the accounting information.
 Financial statements include the Income Statement, the Balance Sheet, and the Cash Flow Statement.